Polymer in water

 special_bonds lj 0.0 0.0 0.5 coul 0.0 0.0 1.0 angle yes

-With the unit style real, masses are in grams per mole, distances in Ångstroms, time in femtoseconds, energies in Kcal/mole.
-With the atom_style full, each atom is a dot with a mass and a charge that can be linked by bonds, angles, dihedrals and/or impropers.
+With the unit style real, masses are in grams per mole, distances in Ångstroms, time in femtoseconds, and energies in Kcal/mole.
+With the atom_style full, each atom is a dot with a mass and a charge that can be linked by bonds, angles, dihedrals, and/or impropers.
 The bond_style, angle_style, and dihedral_style commands define the potentials for the bonds, angles, and dihedrals used in the simulation, here harmonic.

 Always refer to the LAMMPS documentation if you have doubts about the potential used by LAMMPS.
 For instance, this page gives the expression for the harmonic angular potential.